Anas2108/Autonomous-Controlled-Car/README.md

 # Embedded Systems project
-## An autonomous line tracking & Controlled Car using Mobile Application by stm32 Microcontroller based on ARM Cortex M3
+## An autonomous Line Tracking & Controlled Car using Mobile Application by stm32 Microcontroller based on ARM Cortex M3

 ### Description
 *   Car has two modes which are selected by user through mobile application